licarpen/aws-developer/README.md

   * uncompressed deployment size: (code + dependencies): 250MB
   * can use /tmp directory to load other files at startup
   * environment variables: 4KB
+  * You can configure your Lambda function to pull in additional code and content in the form of layers.
+A layer is a ZIP archive that contains libraries, a custom runtime, or other dependencies.
+With layers, you can use libraries in your function without needing to include them in your deployment package.
+  * Layers let you keep your deployment package small, which makes development easier.
+You can avoid errors that can occur when you install and package dependencies with your function code.
+For Node.js, Python, and Ruby functions, you can develop your function code in the Lambda console as long as you keep your deployment package under 3 MB.
+  * A function can use up to 5 layers at a time.
+The total unzipped size of the function and all layers can’t exceed the unzipped deployment package size limit of 250 MB.
+  * You can create layers, or use layers published by AWS and other AWS customers.
+Layers support resource-based policies for granting layer usage permissions to specific AWS accounts, AWS Organizations, or all accounts.
+Layers are extracted to the /opt directory in the function execution environment.
+Each runtime looks for libraries in a different location under /opt, depending on the language.
+Structure your layer so that function code can access libraries without additional configuration.

 ### Lambda Versions and Aliases
 * when working on a function, we work on $LATEST, which is mutable